inventaire/docker-inventaire/README.md

 Tip : create a symbolic link on your machine between the inventaire folder and docker working directory on your machine at `/opt/`, in order to autocomplete path to test file to execute

 `sudo ln ~/path/to/inventaire-docker/inventaire /opt -s`

+Alternatively, as root in inventaire container:

+`# mkdir /supervisor/path/to/inventaire`
+`# ln -s /opt/ /supervisor/path/to/inventaire`

 ## Troubleshooting